What is the Structure of my Series 31 exam?

 What is the passing score I need for the Series 31 Exam?

-You must achieve 70% of the total number of questions to pass the exam.
-You have 60 minutes to take the exam.
-If English is not your first language you can ask for additional time.
+You must achieve 70% of the total number of questions to pass the 60 minute exam.
+In addition, if English is not your first language you can ask for additional time.
 Sometimes extra questions are added to the data bank by NFA to see how the candidates score; these are just beta questions and do not count against your score.

 How does the Series 31 relate to the Series 34 exam?

 There are no ForEx questions on the Series 31 exam.
 If you are going to trade ForEx you must pass the Series 34 exam and the Series 3 exam.
 The Series 34 exam is a 60-minute 40 question true/false and multiple-choice test with a 70% correct to pass.
-If you are going to operate a branch office, you must sit for the Series 30.
+After that, if you are going to operate a branch office, you must sit for the Series 30.

 How do you prepare for the Series 31 exam?